danielvangelder/IN4325-Information-Retrieval-Project/README.md

 10. This should complete the installation process.
 Verify that everything is correct by running `verify_installation.py` in the `src` folder.
 This should print `INSTALLATION OK` if everything is working correctly.
 If not, please refer to the installation of [anserini](https://github.com/castorini/anserini), [pyserini](https://github.com/castorini/pyserini) and the following [doc](https://github.com/castorini/pyserini/blob/master/docs/experiments-msmarco-passage.md#data-prep) to debug.

+### PyTerrier

+11. Install PyTerrier using PyPI as follows: `pip install python-terrier`.
+This should install Terrier as well.

+12. Also make sure to install LightGBM using `Homebrew` as follows: `brew install lightgbm` and consequently through PyPI: `pip install lightgbm`

+13. Make sure that `scikit-learn` is installed: `pip install -U scikit-learn`

+14. Indexing the MSMARCO dataset will be performed by the pipeline.
+If the dataset has previously been indexed, then it will reload the index.

 ### pygaggle

-11. Install via PyPI: `pip install pygaggle`
+15. Install via PyPI: `pip install pygaggle`

-12. Clone the repo recursively such that the submodules are downloaded as well: `git clone --recursive https://github.com/castorini/pygaggle.git`
+16. Clone the repo recursively such that the submodules are downloaded as well: `git clone --recursive https://github.com/castorini/pygaggle.git`

-13. Move all the contents of the repository into the `src` folder.
+17. Move all the contents of the repository into the `src` folder.

-14. Make sure all the `pygaggle` requirements are installed: `pip install -r requirements.txt`
+18. Make sure all the `pygaggle` requirements are installed: `pip install -r requirements.txt`

-15. Installation can be verified by opening and running the `src/pygaggle-reference.ipynb` notebook.
+19. Installation can be verified by opening and running the `src/pygaggle-reference.ipynb` notebook.

 ## Running the pipeline

+### BM25

+### LambdaMART

+### T5

 ## Reading the analysis

+The notebook used for the error analysis